xda94/discord-bot/README.md

-# 🤖 Discord Keyword Responder
+# 🤖 Discord Keyword Responder Bot

 A lightweight, Python-powered Discord bot that monitors chat and triggers automated responses based on specific keywords.
 It features a Flask-based API for external management and uses PM2 for "set-it-and-forget-it" stability.